img

 Fulltime

 MoMo is the market leader in mobile payments in Vietnam.
 We strive to make all transactions fast, easy and joyful.
-We are looking for an experienced Machine Learning Engineer to join our growing Big Data & AI team.
-At MoMo, we are making Machine Learning the core component to almost every part of the product – risk scoring, fraud detection and financial services.
-As a Machine Learning expert, you will have a unique opportunity to have a high impact by … Continue reading How MoMo Builds an AI Chatbot
+We are looking for an experienced machine learning engineer to join our growing Big Data & AI team.
+At MoMo, we make AI/Machine Learning the core component to almost every part of the product – product recommendation, personalization, conversational AI, eKYC, risk scoring, fraud detection, promotion targeting and financial services.
+In this Senior AI Engineer role you will lead the … Continue reading How MoMo Builds an AI Chatbot

 Ho Chi Minh